 Yellow nails are unpleasant to look at, but most of the time they result from your attempts at beautifying.
 The most common culprit behind yellowing nails is staining from cosmetic nail polish.
 A good base coat can help prevent yellowing from nail polish, but it is not a guarantee.
 Additionally, various home treatments including lemon juice and hydrogen peroxide can fade the yellow.

 If you never paint your nails but experience yellowing anyways, you may be showing early signs of diabetes, which must be treated by a doctor.
 Yellowing Nail Syndrome involves discoloration as well as thickening and impeded growth.
 If you notice this trifecta, it may be a sign of respiratory problems including bronchitis.

-If your notice your nails are curving, it’s important to see your doctor as soon as possible.
+If you notice your nails are curving, it’s important to see your doctor as soon as possible.
 While they most likely result from a type of anemia, they may also signal other health problems.
-Liver damage, heart disease, and hypothyroidism all cause nail disfiguration.
+Liver damage, heart disease, and hypothyroidism all-cause nail disfiguration.

 Healthy Nails for a Healthy You

 People often associate manicures and pedicures with cosmetics.
 However, taking care of your nails is an investment in your health.
 Regular care of your nails prevents spots, chipping, yellowing, and ridges.
 Plus, the exfoliation and care of the skin around your nails prevent signs of aging.
 Additionally, getting a manicure or pedicure relaxes the mind and body.
 Reducing stress prevents ailments including obesity, asthma, gastrointestinal problems, and depression.